sherifsiyanbola/dsc_fud_solu/README.md

 How to access App:
-The App can be accesed via the link below http://mutaru.herokuapp.com/
+The App can be accesed via
+http://mutaru.herokuapp.com/